 As long as there is a genuine intention to honour the offer or rebid at the time it is made, the obligations of the good faith provisions are satisfied.
 The fact that the generator makes a late rebid does not in itself imply that the generator did not intend to honour the previous offer or rebid at the time it was made.
-As such, the current provisions do not capture the situation where the participant's intentions change and the participant's initial offer becomes misleading with respect to its true intentions for dispatch.
+As such, the current provisions do not capture the situation where the participant's intentions change and the participant's initial offer is no longer reflective of its true intentions for dispatch.